By NGA’s Office of Corporate Communications

-With a PhD in computer science, Krygiel served in a variety of STEM leadership positions at NGA heritage organizations.
+With a Ph.D. in computer science, Krygiel served in a variety of STEM leadership positions at NGA heritage organizations.
 After starting her career at the Aeronautical Chart and Information Center in 1963, she served as chief scientist at the Defense Mapping Agency and was the final director of the Central Imagery Office.
 When the National Imagery and Mapping Agency was formed in 1996, Krygiel became deputy director for Systems and Technology — the highest-ranking woman at the young agency.
-NGA inducted her into its Hall of Fame in 2001.
+NGA inducted her into the GEOINT Hall of Fame in 2001.

 Roberta “Bobbi” Lenczowski

-Bobbi Lenczowski retired in 2005 from the National Geospatial-Intelligence Agency, where she finished her NGA career as executive director of NGA Campus West in St. Louis.
-During her tenure in Washington, D.C., Lenczowski served three years as NGA’s technical executive, and was also director of operations with the National Imagery and Mapping Agency (NIMA) for more than five years.
+Bobbi Lenczowski retired in 2005 from NGA, where she finished her NGA career as executive director of NGA Campus West in St. Louis.
+During her tenure in Washington, D.C., Lenczowski served three years as NGA’s technical executive, and was also director of operations with the National Imagery and Mapping Agency for more than five years.
 She also served as president of the American Society for Photogrammetry and Remote Sensing and represented NGA on the National Oceanic and Atmospheric Administration’s Advisory Committee on Commercial Remote Sensing and the Department of the Interior’s National Satellite Land Remote Sensing Data Archive Advisory Committee, and the Security Affairs Support Association.

 Letitia A. Long